Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Experiments and Results All necessary source codes to reproduce the experiments in this section are available at https://github.com/koc-lab/imparting-interpretability

 \subsection{Quantitative Evaluation for Interpretability}

 One of the main goals of this study is to improve the interpretability of dense word embeddings by aligning the dimensions with predefined concepts from a suitable lexicon.
 A quantitative measure is required to reliably evaluate the achieved improvement.
-One of the methods proposed to measure the interpretability is the word intrusion test \cite{chang09wordintrusion}.
-But, this method is expensive to apply since it requires evaluations from multiple human evaluators for each embedding dimension.
-In this study, we use a semantic category-based approach based on the method and category dataset (SEMCAT) introduced in \cite{senel18interpret} to quantify interpretability.
-Specifically, we apply a modified version of the approach presented in \cite{senel18trInterpret} in order to consider possible sub-groupings within the categories in SEMCAT\footnote{Please note that the usage of ``category" here in the setting of SEMCAT should not be confused with the ``categories" of Roget's Thesaurus.}.
-Interpretability scores are calculated using Interpretability Score (IS) as given below:
+One of the methods to measure the interpretability is the word intrusion test \cite{chang09wordintrusion} where manual evaluations from multiple human evaluators for each embedding dimension are used.
+Deeming this manual method expensive to apply, \cite{senel18semanticStructure} introduced a semantic category-based approach and category dataset (SEMCAT) to automatically quantify interpretability.
+We use both of these approaches to quantitatively verify our proposed method in the following two subsections.